On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Introduction

-Our ultimate goal is to shed light on the complexities of VLMs, helping readers identify the critical factors driving model success while presenting a practical, cost-effective solution with significant real-world applications.
-Following this introduction, \S2 provides an overview of foundational LLaVA models; \S3 discusses computational challenges; \S4 outlines our proposed solutions; \S5 presents our empirical results and analysis; \S6 offers further analysis and ablations; and \S7 along with \S8 survey related works and conclude the study, respectively.
+Our ultimate goal is to shed light on the complexities of VLMs, helping readers identify the critical factors driving model success while presenting a practical, cost-effective solution for diverse real-world applications.
+Following this introduction, \S2 provides an overview of the foundational LLaVA framework; \S3 discusses computational challenges; \S4 outlines our proposals; \S5 presents our empirical results and analysis; \S6 offers further analysis and ablations; and \S7, along with \S8, surveys related work and concludes the study, respectively.